-In some cases we have invited a “voluntary” January Review of family income.
-If your family wants to update their income information for the “estimated” year, they may do so, but the choice is left to them.
+In some cases, we have invited a “voluntary” January Review of family income.
+If your family wants to update their income information for the “projected" year, they may do so, but the choice is left to them.

-January Reviews will be conducted until February 12 of each year.
-If information is not available by that time, reduced income will be refleced in your award for the following year.
+January Reviews will be conducted until the end of the second week in February each year.
+If information is not available by that time, reduced income will be reflected in your award for the following year.

 Applications for renewal of financial aid are usually available in mid-February.
-Information is posted on our website under “Renewal & Upperclass Applicants,” and the application must be completed on-line at amherst.edu/go/netpartner, look for the "apply on-line" tab.
-Students are eligible to receive financial aid at Amherstfor a total of eight semesters, although a student who is approved for a ninth semester of enrollment at the College may also receive aid.
-The application deadline line is April 25.
+Information is posted on our website under “Renewal & Upperclass Applicants,” and the application must be completed on-line at amherst.edu/go/faportal, look for the "apply online" tab.
+Students are eligible to receive financial aid at Amherst for a total of eight semesters, although a student who is approved for a ninth semester of enrollment at the College may also receive aid.
+The renewal application deadline line is March 1.

 Renewal of financial aid is based on:

-- Filing a complete application for renewal of aid, including all required forms
+- Filing a completed application for renewal of aid, including all required forms

 - Continuing to show need for financial aid.